uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/ormtr.rst

 when reducing a real symmetric matrix :math:`A` to tridiagonal form:
 :math:`A = QTQ^T`.
 Use this routine after a call to :ref:`onemkl_lapack_sytrd`.

-Depending on the parameters left_right and trans, the routine can form one of the matrix products :math:`QC`, :math:`Q^TC`, :math:`CQ`, or :math:`CQ^T` (overwriting the result on :math:`C`).
+Depending on the parameters side and trans, the routine can form one of the matrix products :math:`QC`, :math:`Q^TC`, :math:`CQ`, or :math:`CQ^T` (overwriting the result on :math:`C`).